Struggles with body image can turn little gay holidays into big mental marathons

-Even worse, I’d be one of only sixteen people on this trip (Out Adventures specializes in small group tours, after all).
-That’s why I chose to splurge on a single supplement (paying extra to have your own hotel room, instead of sharing with another adventurer).
-If you’re introverted, veer to the shy side, or just enjoy alone time you might consider doing the same.
+Even worse, I’d be one of only sixteen people on this trip (Out Adventures specializes in small-group tours, after all).
+That’s why I chose to splurge on a single supplement (paying extra to have your own hotel room instead of sharing with another adventurer).
+If you’re introverted, veer to the shy side, or just enjoy the alone time, you might consider doing the same.

 I made fast friends

-After landing in Colombo I met my first fellow traveler – Brian – while we waited for our hotel transfer.
-He was also flying solo and assured me I’d have a blast as we drove to the hotel (this was Brian’s third trip with the company…we’ve also blogged about his experiences traveling with us).
-He explained he felt the same angst before his premier trip, and suffered from the same insecurities.
+After landing in Colombo, I met my first fellow traveller – Brian – while we waited for our hotel transfer.
+He was also flying solo and assured me I’d have a blast as we drove to the hotel (this was Brian’s third trip with the company…we’ve also blogged about his experiences travelling with us).
+He explained he felt the same angst before his premier trip and suffered from the same insecurities.
 I breathed a sigh of relief, knowing I was far from the first to experience pre-tour anxiety.

 The more I got to know my fellow travellers on that inaugural adventure, the more I realized how much we had in common.
 Nobody was there to party or flex their abs.
 We ranged in age from our late thirties to early sixties.
 Everybody was there for an enriching cultural experience with little to prove to each other, negating my own pre-conceived social pressure.